ern2150/FVCR/broadcast-stats.md

 02/13/2025 | That Girl Is Violating Parole Inside / Boys Town Gang - Signed Sealed Delivered | 4/6/2021
 02/13/2025 | Barrel and Snorkel Strats / Heatwave - Lay It on Me | 11/29/2020
 02/08/2025 | 𝘾𝙊𝘿𝙀 𝙉𝘼𝙈𝙀:𝘾𝙃𝙄𝘾𝙆𝙀𝙉
-02/08/2025 | THEN 2021 version (different starting with floating VCR, tons of camcorder and VCR footage, quick shot of Rydeen at the end) / Doktor Plekter - Kavo | 11/4/2021
 02/08/2025 | Kill for Love trailer hates these cans / Le Matos - Rage of Honor | 3/30/2021
 02/08/2025 | Legend of the Fist of the North Star compilation / Tom Cat - Tough Boy | 3/16/2021
 02/08/2025 | IFD vs chickens / Xabungle end credits, original audio for shots and end music | 1/7/2021